Random121/janban/README.md

 # Janban

-A kanban board written in Java.
+A kanban board for scrum written in Java.

 ### What does it do?

-Janban is a simple application which enables the user to manage their project goals and tasks in a visual manner through the kanban system.
+Janban is an application which enables the user to manage their project in a visual manner through the kanban system with specific features for the scrum project management framework.

 ### Who is this for?

-Janban is built for anyone who is working on or managing a complex project that needs to be broken down into small tasks or goals.
+Janban is built for anyone who is working on or managing a complex project.

 ### Why make this?

-I have worked with many tools that implements a kanban board in the past, an example being a scrum project on Jira or just a Trello board.
+I have worked with many tools that implements a kanban board in the past, an example being Jira or just a Trello board.
 However, most of these services are fully online, and also not as customizable.
-So Janban serves as a applications which allows people to use a kanban board fully offline and is also fully customizable (it is open source!).
+So Janban serves as an applications which allows people to use a kanban board fully offline and is also fully customizable (it is open source!).

 ## User Stories